asyrjasalo/RESTinstance/README.md

     pdm docs

-Build source dist and wheel:
+Build source dist and wheel distributions:

     pdm build

 ### Releasing to PyPI

-Pre-release to TestPyPI:
+You can release to TestPyPI first:

     pdm publish --no-build --repository testpypi